 Xbox Series S vs Xbox Series X

 In terms of resolution, the Xbox Series X is better than the Series S. The Series X will support pretty much all games in 4K at 60fps, with support for up to 120fps.
 However, a lot of people don’t even have TVs that support 4K resolution.
+Even fewer have a 4K TV that runs at 120Hz.

 Though the Series S has a less powerful GPU and CPU, and a smaller SSD, the lower target resolution will demand less from games.
 As mentioned earlier, the GPU has 4 teraflops of processing power.
 While this may seem significantly less powerful than the Series X with its 12 teraflops of processing power, it’s not actually that drastic.